UTNkar/documentation/content/infrastructure/cloudflare.md

 {{% notice warning %}}

-When using a multi-level domain name (e.g. anmalan.rally.utn.se), the certificate provided by cloudflare is not valid since it only covers one level of subdomains (e.g. rally.utn.se).
+When using a multi-level domain name (e.g. *anmalan.rally.utn.se*), the certificate provided by cloudflare is not valid since it only covers one level of subdomains (e.g. *rally.utn.se*).
 This will cause errors when the browser tries to load a website.
+Instead use a one level domain name e.g. *anmalan-rally.utn.se*

 {{% /notice %}}